IBM-Cloud/docs/services/DeliveryPipeline/deploy_var.md

 ---
 <!-- Copyright info at top of file: REQUIRED
     The copyright info is YAML content that must occur at the top of the MD file, before attributes are listed.
-    It must be --- surrounded by 3 dashes ---
+    It must be surrounded by 3 dashes.
     The value "years" can contain just one year or a two years separated by a comma. (years: 2014, 2016) Indentation as per the previous template must be preserved.
 -->